-- " The proposed interpretive programs shall educate the public on sensitivity and value of natural resources through organization of docent-led tours and programs, Park Ranger talks, new nature trails, presentations, hands-on experiences, signage, and park resource take-home materials and information. - " Tools for outreach and education may include OC Parks staff, signage, park brochures, exhibits, displays, nature trails, academic outreach, volunteer programs, and a Good Neighbor Program (as described in Section 5.5, Public Outreach and Volunteer Management).
+- " The proposed interpretive programs shall educate the public on the sensitivity and value of natural resources through organization of docent-led tours and programs, OC Parks-led programs, new nature trails, presentations, hands-on experiences, signage, and park resource take-home materials and information. - " Tools for outreach and education may include OC Parks staff, signage, park brochures, exhibits, displays, nature trails, academic outreach, volunteer programs, and a Good Neighbor Program (as described in Section 5.5, Public Outreach and Volunteer Management).